visendi-labs/mapbox-gl-gojs/README.md

 - Talk about serverside cache headers (so the fetch requests can be cached by browser/user)
 - Example where color change happens in backend
 - Talk about redis
+- Grouping of lines in BE HTMX
+- Write text/explanations in all examples docs page
+- Map change style/config.
+I.e. loading layers and things
+- Rename this `mapboxglgojs.EnclosedSnippetCollectionRenderable`
+- Rename all examples from `exampleX` to some more descriptive name
+- Fix code fragment embeds not working??